-However, if you pay the rent directly to the landlord (including into their bank account) whether in Ireland or abroad, you must deduct tax at the standard rate (20% in 2013) from the gross amount that you pay.
+However, if you pay the rent directly to the landlord (including into their bank account) whether in Ireland or abroad, you must deduct tax at the standard rate (20% at present) from the gross amount that you pay.
 This deduction is not your tax relief - it is tax payable to Revenue from your landlord's income.

 For example, your landlord lives in Germany and you pay him/her gross rent per month of €1,000.
 First, work out the amount of tax to be deducted (€1,000 x 20% = €200).
 Now deduct the tax due from the gross rent you pay (€1,000 - €200 = €800).
 The net rent to be paid to your landlord is €800 per month.
 The amount due to Revenue is the €200 per month that you deducted from the gross rent of €1,000.